Introduction

 - Slightly higher running costs

-Recommendation for first-time buyers: Manual, unless you have an automatic-only license or drive in heavy city traffic daily.
+Recommendation for first-time buyers: Manual, unless you have an automatic-only licence or drive in heavy city traffic daily.

 Step 3: Find the Right Car